cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 # Set Yourself Apart From The Competition

 You probably want to be [more than just a programmer](https://www.cesarsotovalero.net/blog/hermit-programmers-are-dead.html), and that's great.
-The Ph.D. journey will arm you with a set of technical and non-technical skills to satisfy this ambition.
+The PhD journey will arm you with a set of technical and non-technical skills to satisfy this ambition.
-There are many good developers out there, but a Ph.D. teaches you how to methodically solve complex problems, write well, and communicate with others.
+There are many good developers out there, but a PhD teaches you how to methodically solve complex problems, write well, and communicate with others.
 Professional recruiters know very well that candidates with this combination of talents are not very common in the job market.

 <aside class="quote">